Astro Boy: International co-productions

 At the 2013 Annecy International Animated Film Festival, Tezuka Productions revealed that they were in early negotiations to create local adaptations of Astro Boy with international companies.
 The furthest along was a partnership with Nigeria's Channels TV, with whom Tezuka was looking to "re-version" the brand with.
 The project surfaced the following year as the preschool-oriented Little Astro Boy.

 During the 2014 Annecy Festival, Tezuka Productions confirmed it was developing more shows.
 The first, Astro Boy Reboot would be a co-production with France's Caribara Productions and Monaco's Shibuya Productions.
-Additionally, it was confirmed that more Little Astro Boy was on the way.
+It was confirmed that more Little Astro Boy was on the way.
 In 2022, it was announced that Thomas Astruc, creator of Miraculous: Tales of Ladybug & Cat Noir, would be developing the series along with Method Animation.
 The series will be 3D, as opposed to 2D as initially planned.

 The new Little Astro Boy would later be revealed in 2016 as an entirely separate production with France's Planet Nemo.
 The series was later named to Go Astro Boy Go! before debuting in 2019.

 Films

 In 1962, MBS released a live-action movie, a compilation film made up of episodes from the 1959–60 live-action TV series that came before the 1960s animated television series and, which loosely followed the manga.
-The opening sequence (approximately one minute) is animated, and the rest is live action.
+The opening sequence, approximately one minute, is animated, and the rest is live action.
 The movie was of 75 minute in duration.

 Tezuka met Walt Disney at the 1964 World's Fair, at which time Disney said he hoped to "make something just like" Tezuka's Astro Boy.
 A Japanese IMAX featurette was made in 2005, based on the 2003–2004 anime, titled "Astro Boy vs IGZA", but has only been shown in Japan.

-A CGI movie version was released in October 2009 from Imagi Animation Studios.
+An animated movie adaptation was released in October 2009 from Imagi Animation Studios.
 The English version features the voices of Freddie Highmore as Astro Boy and Nicolas Cage as Dr. Tenma.
-IDW Publishing released a comic book adaptation of the movie to coincide with the film's release in Oct.
-2009; both as a four-part mini-series and as a graphic novel.
+IDW Publishing released a comic book adaptation of the movie to coincide with the film's release in October 2009; both as a four-part mini-series and as a graphic novel.

-A live-action Astro Boy movie was announced in 2015 and will be produced by animation studio Animal Logic in collaboration with Tezuka Productions and Ranger 7 Films.
+A live-action Astro Boy movie was announced in 2015, to be produced by animation studio Animal Logic in collaboration with Tezuka Productions and Ranger 7 Films.
 San Andreas writers Jeremy Passmore and Andre Fabrizio were confirmed to be part of the writing team in 2016.